Sam Bond is a biomedical game developer and excitable collaborator, designing, programming, and producing work for biomedical educational games.

-Currently, Sam is a Visiting Clinical Assistant Professor at the University of Illinois at Chicago with dual appointments in the Department of Physical Therapy (PT) and the Department of Biomedical and Health Information Sciences (BHIS).
+An award-winning serious games instructor, Sam is a Clinical Assistant Professor at the University of Illinois at Chicago with appointments in the Department of Physical Therapy (PT) and the Biomedical Visualization graduate program (BVIS).
 Within PT, she develops software and game-based learning tools for patients and clinicians.
-Within BHIS, she teaches graduate courses for aspiring medical interactivity developers on beginner to intermediate programming in C#, advanced web development, Unity game engine development, and virtual and augmented reality design.
+Within BVIS, she teaches graduate courses for aspiring medical interactivity developers on beginner to intermediate programming in C#, advanced web development, Unity game engine development, and virtual and augmented reality design.

 2D and 3D illustration, 3D modeling for use in Unity builds, and biomedical content writing.